-If you carry out a 3-D tool compensation with active M128 and active radius compensation /G41/G42, the TNC will automatically position the rotary axes for certain machine geometrical configurations (Peripheral millingsee "Three-dimensional tool compensation (option 9)").
+If you carry out a three-dimensional tool compensation with active M128 and active radius compensation /G41/G42, the TNC will automatically position the rotary axes for certain machine geometrical configurations (peripheral milling).

+Further Information: Three-dimensional tool compensation (option 9), page

-M128 becomes effective at the start of block, M129 at the end of block.
+M128 becomes effective at the start of the block, M129 at the end of the block.
 M128 is also effective in the manual operating modes and remains active even after a change of mode.
 The feed rate for the compensation movement will be effective until you program a new feed rate or until you cancel M128 with M129.